maxplanck-ie/snakepipes/docs/content/workflows/scRNA-seq.rst

 The poisson-rescaled count matrix is read and converted into a monocle dataset.
 A range of transcript counts per cell thresholds (from 1000 to 5000 by 500) are applied to filter cells and the resulting R objects are written to minT*.mono.set.RData.
 For every cell filtering threshold, several metrics are collected and written to metrics.tab.txt: number of retained cells, median number of expressed genes per cell (GPC), size of the total gene universe.
 Plots of median GPC as well as gene universe size as functions of the cell filtering threshold are written to medGPCvsminT.downscaled.png and gene_universevsminT.downscaled.png, respectively.

-The optimal cell filtering threshold for the subsequent analyses is selected as the value that results in the largest gene universe size.
+The optimal cell filtering threshold for the subsequent analyses is selected as the value that results in maximizing a gene expression metric choosable from "gene_universe" (default) and "medGPC".
+Using gene universe tends to maximize the overall cell diversity while using median genes per cell (medGPC) maximizes the information content per cell.
 Gene expression dispersions are calculated for the corresponding monocle object and the trend plot is written to mono.set.*.disp.estim.png.
 A first iteration of cell clustering with default settings resutls in a rho-delta plot written to mono.set.*.rho_delta.png and a tSNE plot with cell cluster colouring written to mono.set.*.tsne.auto.Cluster.png.
 Rho and delta are now re-evaluated and set to the 80th and the 95th percentiles of the original distributions, respectively.
 Cells are reclustered and the corresponding tSNE plot is written to mono.set.*.tsne.thd.Cluster.png.
 The monocle object containing the updated clustering information is written to minT*.mono.set.RData.
 It is also converted to a seurat object and the clustering information is transferred.
 The seurat object is saved as minT*.seuset.RData.
 The tSNE plot with clustering information produced with seurat is written to minT*.seuset.tSNE.png.
  Top10 as well as top2 markers are calculated for each cell cluster and written to minT*.Top10markers.txt and minT*.Top2markers.txt, respectively.
 The corresponding heatmaps are written to minT*.Top10markers.heatmap.png and minT*.Top2markers.heatmap.png, respectively.
 For the top2 marker list, violin as well as feature plots are produced and saved under Top2.clu*.violin.png and Top2.clu*.featurePlot.png, respectively.
 The R session info is written to sessionInfo.txt.
+Statistical procedures and results are summarized in Stats_report.html.

 Filtered_cells_RaceID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~